Flexible Webhook Quickstart

 }

-datavary depending on the stream type and output field configuration.
-Fields deselected during webhook creation will not be included.
+The fields under data vary depending on the stream type and output field configuration.
+Fields deselected during Webhook creation are not included.

-Created webhooks can be modified and managed in the console.
+The created Webhook can be modified and managed in the Console.

 4-1.
 Pause / Resume

 Click the Status toggle button to pause notifications.
-Click the toggle again to re-enable it.
+Click the toggle button again to reactivate.

 4-3.
 Resend Failed Messages with Easy Resend

-Select a FAILED message from the delivery history and click Resend to retransmit it.
-For more details, refer to Flexible Webhook Security & Reliability .
+Select a FAILED message in the delivery history and click Resend to resend it.
+For details, see Flexible Webhook Security & Reliability .

-Click the trash icon Delete button on the webhook detail page or from the list to delete the webhook.
+Click the Delete button (trash icon) on the Webhook detail page or in the list to delete the Webhook.